aarongreenlee/SyrioForel/README.md

 Use Memcached or AWS ElastiCache within your ColdBox Application.

 Syrio Forel of Braavos is a character from the book series "A Song of Ice and Fire" and hit HBO series "Game of Thrones".
-Syrio's outlook and dicipline are traits of a great character.
+Syrio's outlook and dicipline are traits of a great character--and he's a bad ass motherF##K#R!

 ----------